 2. Foods that are just ‘too colourful’

 How all our kids love those colourful, shiny foods in the market!
-Artificial colouring is often overlooked for just sugar, and something that kids will eat.
+Artificial colouring is often overlooked for just sugar and something that kids will eat.
 However, it has been linked to a series of cognitive problems, including Attention Deficit Hyperactivity Disorder (ADHD), anxiety, hyperactivity, and headaches in children.
 This becomes a key factor causing detrimental effects on their development.
 While we often see such colouring as sugar, the fact is that most high-sugar food does contain artificial colouring, and the negative effects of sugar on development are widely known.
 Additionally, such foods can sometimes not just affect the child’s development but also be harmful for human consumption due to the presence of adulterants.

 3. Caffeinated food or drinks

 Caffeine is a substance that is naturally found in chocolate, tea and coffee and is also added by companies to aerated drinks and some common cold medications.
 It is a stimulant that can be dangerous in high quantities – even for adults.
 But kids are more sensitive to caffeine and their thus their intake should be limited to a maximum of 45 milligrams a day.
-Excess consumption can cause jumpiness, nervousness, sleep loss, hyperactivity, headache or stomach ache – all of which are harmful for their mental development and overall health!
+Excess consumption can cause jumpiness, nervousness, sleep loss, hyperactivity, headache or stomach ache – all of which are harmful to their mental development and overall health!

 4. Foods that are just sugar